kalharbi/appsrepo/mongodb_driver/README.md

     -l, --log <log_file,[level]>     Write logs to the specified file with the given logging level such as error or info.
 The default logging level is info.

-    -H, --host <host_name>           The host name that the mongod is connected to.
+    -H, --host <host_name>           The host name that mongod is connected to.
 Default value is localhost.

-    -p, --port <port>                The port number that the mongod instance is listening.
+    -p, --port <port>                The port number that mongod instance is listening to.
 Default port number value is 27017.

     -P, --permission <name>          One valid Android permission name that the application needs.